veeshanr/veeshanr.github.io/pages/about.md

 My fields of interest are Development Economics, Political Economy, Health Economics, and Environmental Economics.
 I have published over twenty papers in peer-reviewed journals such as *Journal of Comparative Economics*, *Health Economics*, *Public Choice*, *Journal of Institutional Economics*, *Review of Development Economics*, *Economics of Disasters and Climate Change*, *Disasters*, *International Journal of Disaster Risk Reduction*, and *Marine Policy*.

-I live in Las Cruces, Mexico with my wife, son, and pet children (a cat and a dog).
+I live in Las Cruces, New Mexico with my wife (Stephanie) and son (Boden).
 When the school is not in session, we enjoy hiking, biking, and backpacking.

 [Google Scholar link][3]